12 Wonderful National Parks Sites in North Carolina

 The trail follows the paths of the patriot militiamen who eventually fought in the Battle of Kings Mountain in 1780.
 This pivotal battle was a decisive victory for the Patriots and turned things around after many losses in the Carolinas.

 Have you also traveled along the Overmountain Victory Trail?
-Where have you spotted signs for it?
+Where have you spotted signs of it?

 Read More: 15+ Great Things to Do in North Wilkesboro (Speedway and More!)